 Getting Prepared for an Enthralling Trip to India

-India is a land of overwhelming diversity.
+India is a land of overwhelming diversity, so make proper planning to visit India.
 You just cannot think of any other country that has people of different ethinicities speaking different languages, following different religions, and eating different cuisines living together as one nation.
 Then there is the incredibly beautiful Mother Nature and some of the most picturesque marvels of ancient architecture that are nothing less than a true delight.

-You must understand the pointers and tips for visit to India, given below to make your India tour a truly memorable and rejuvenating experience for life:
+You must understand the pointers and tips for planning to visit to India, given below to make your India tour a truly memorable and rejuvenating experience for life:

 - Don’t let your guard down: Indians are warm and friendly people.
 However, a very small few may take advantage of tourists.
 Watch out for con artists or you may lose your money (or possibly even your belongings) in no time.
 Do not give anything to beggars too, since most of them are part of local Mafia syndicates.